EU employment

 1. EU employment and social policy tracker tracks and summarises key new and upcoming EU legislation, links to and displays the most recent key decisions and appeals from the General Court of the EU and the Court of Justice on employment and social policy

-2. EU employment law sets out a summary of key EU employment law.
-It provides an overview of EU law and its application in Member States (EU Treaties, Regulations, Directives and case law jurisprudence of the Court of Justice of the EU (CJEU)).
-The Practice Note then sets out the employment-related EU legislation, covering employment and social policy, labour law (including the protection of specific categories of worker), working conditions, protection against discrimination, equal treatment and work-life balance.
+2. Key EU employment legislation—summary sets out a summary of key EU employment legislation, covering employment and social policy, labour law (including the protection of specific categories of worker), working conditions, protection against discrimination, equal treatment and work-life balance.
 Implementing legislation in the Member States is signposted

 3. The integration of AI in the workplace is transforming business operations, offering both opportunities and challenges.
-Practice Note: Artificial Intelligence in the workplace—EU outlines the key legal issues employers and employees may face under Regulation (EU) 2024/1689 (the EU AI Act)
+Artificial Intelligence in the workplace—EU outlines the key legal issues employers and employees may face under Regulation (EU) 2024/1689 (the EU AI Act) and Regulation (EU) 2016/679 (the EU GDPR) in relation to the use of AI in the workplace.
+It also provides practical guidance on compliance

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.